Polly DeFi Nest (NDEFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Polly DeFi Nest Price Prediction for 2025–2050

-According to your Polly DeFi Nest price prediction, the value of NDEFI is expected to change by 238.64%, reaching a price of 14.0533USD by 2050.
+According to your Polly DeFi Nest price prediction, the value of NDEFI is expected to change by 238.64%, reaching a price of 16.1867USD by 2050.

 Short Term Polly DeFi Nest Price Prediction For Today, Tomorrow, This Week, and 30 Days